uncognic/youtube-downloader/README.md

 ## Terms of service

 ### Our terms of service are available [HERE](https://scanyt.pages.dev/terms) , please take into place that downloading copyrighted content is not allowed and is wrong.
-You, the user, is responsible for anything you download in this website.
-If it's for educational purposes, please give credit to the original creator.
+You (end user) are responsible for what you download, how you use and distribute that content. please be mindful when using content of others and always credit original creators.